NASA

 Cosmic Origins (COR)

 All of the galaxies, stars, and planets —everything we know— evolved from a hot soup of particles following the Big Bang.
-From the rise of the first stars to the role played by elusive dark matter, the Cosmic Origins program strives to discover how we arrived at the complex universe of today.
+From the rise of the first stars to the role played by elusive dark matter, the COR program strives to discover how we arrived at the complex universe of today.

 Satellite image link to Webb website